Coronavirus alert: Russian Cossacks told not to kiss icons

 Other Cossacks said they would defy the order, which coincided with the season of Lent, when Christians are urged to occasionally fast and the Russian Orthodox Church holds special ceremonies.

-The head of a rival national Cossack organization rejected Kovalev’s order and said it did not apply to its members, the Russian news agency RIA said.
+The head of a rival national Cossack organisation rejected Kovalev’s order and said it did not apply to its members, the Russian news agency RIA said.

 Russia has reported six cases of the virus, which originated in China, no deaths.